org.eclipse.ui.menus

 Note: updating the main menu and especially the main toolbar are expensive operations.
 You generally want to confine them to actionSet equivalent contexts and active editor type.
 Although you can update the main toolbar on each selection change using the default variable or a <with variable="selection"/> expression, it's not a good idea.
 The common practice is to leave your command visibility at the action set or active editor level, and have your handler enabled state track the current selection.

-Contributing to popup menus
+Contributing to Popup Menus

 Commands can be contributed to a specific context menu by the context menu's id, or to any context menu where it can satisfy its <visibleWhen> clause.
 For example, we can add our Refresh command to the Info View popup as a convenience.
 Because we didn't call registerContextMenu(*) with a specific id it defaults to the view id.